 This particular example will illustrate setting up and starting a simulation of a specific logic block in the alu module.

-Important: Before you can compile any simulation test bench, you need to create a library by typing "vlib work" as shown:
+Before you can compile a simulation test bench, create a library by typing "vlib work" as shown:

 Next, select "Compile->Compile All" to compile all files that are part of a module simulation.